 It is cool that I can digitize a feature, then populate the child tables (as defined by QGIS Relations).
 But when I delete this feature, I was expecting that it would also delete the records in the child tables.

-#2 Updated by Matthias Kuhn over 7 years ago
+#2 Updated by Matthias Kuhn almost 8 years ago

 For now: the easiest would be to use a database which has support for "ON DELETE CASCADE"